BP and the Royal Opera House (ROH) have worked together for 30 years, making this the ROH's longest corporate partnership

 This important collaboration has enabled over 750,000 people, principally from the UK but now increasingly worldwide, to experience world-class opera and ballet performances through free BP Big Screens relays of live performances or via the internet.
 Others have joined in learning and participation projects from Aberdeen to London and beyond.
 We recently announced a further renewal of our partnership until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.

-For the last 16 years, BP has supported the free Big Screens live relays of opera and ballet performances direct from Covent Garden to an increasing number of sites across the country.
-In 2016 around 23,000 people watched BP Big Screens in 14 locations across the UK experiencing the very best of opera and ballet, complete with dramatic plots, passion, intrigue, love, jealousy and revenge.
-A further 66,000 people from 67 countries worldwide watched BP Big Screens performances of Nabucco and Il trovatore via the Royal Opera House's YouTube channel logging on from Argentina to Vietnam, Finland to New Zealand.
-This followed the first of the Royal Opera House's and BP Big Screens live online streaming of La traviata in 2014 which was seen by 15,000 people.
+For the last 17 years, BP has supported the free Big Screens live relays of opera and ballet performances direct from Covent Garden to an increasing number of sites across the country.
+In 2017 around 33,000 people watched BP Big Screens in 14 locations across the UK experiencing the very best of opera and ballet, complete with dramatic plots, passion, intrigue, love, jealousy and revenge.

 A further 100,000 people worldwide watched the BP Big Screens performance of Tosca via the Royal Opera House's YouTube channel, logging on from Argentina to Vietnam, Finland to New Zealand.
 This follows the 66,000 people from around the globe who watched similar online performances of Nabucco and Il trovatore in 2016 and the 15,000 who saw the first of the Royal Opera House's and BP Big Screens live online streaming of La traviata in 2014.

 BP Big Screens in 2018